Philly’s hometown team keeps it exciting season after season

 The Game Experience at Citizens Bank Park

-Opened in 2004, Citizens Bank Park is one of the best in baseball.
+Opened in 2004, Citizens Bank Park is one of the best stadiums in Major League baseball.
 Awesome sight lines mean there’s not a bad seat in the house.

-Ashburn Alley, the in-stadium entertainment complex beyond the outfield features a Memory Lane of Phillies lore, batting and throwing games, and tons of great food.
+Ashburn Alley, the in-stadium entertainment complex beyond the outfield features a Memory Lane of Phillies lore, tons of great food along with batting and throwing games for the entire family to enjoy.

-Meanwhile, Citizens Bank Park is one of the most kid-friendly ball parks in the country.
+Citizens Bank Park is also one of the most kid-friendly ball parks in the country.
 At the Phanatic Fun Zone, youngsters can enjoy the largest play area for kids in the Major Leagues.
-Here, kids can build their own Phanatic, rock climb and enjoy dollar dogs and soft drinks all game long.
+Here, kids can build their own Phanatic, rock climb and enjoy dollar dogs and soft drinks during the game.

 But where the ballpark really excels is when it comes to food.
 Recently voted Best Ballpark Eats by the first ever Food Network Awards, Citizens Bank Park is a veritable gustatory adventure.

-Look out for the long lines waiting for an order of delicious crab fries at Chickie’s and Pete’s, the famous cheesesteaks at Campo’s, sinfully amazing roast pork sandwiches at Tony Luke’s, authentic Philadelphia hoagies at Planet Hoagies, and the creative cheesesteak variation from Chestnut Hill’s McNally’s that is the Schmitter.
+Look out for the long lines waiting for an order of delicious crab fries at Chickie’s and Pete’s, the famous cheesesteaks at Campo’s, sinfully amazing roast pork sandwiches at Tony Luke’s, authentic Philadelphia hoagies at Planet Hoagies, Philly’s favorite fried chicken and donuts from Federal Donuts and the creative cheesesteak variation from Chestnut Hill’s McNally’s dubbed the Schmitter.

-The stadium also boasts a restaurant that operates even when there is no game in McFadden’s.
+The stadium also boasts a restaurant where fans gather even when Phillies are out of town, McFadden’s.

 The Philadelphia Phillies — the oldest continuous, one-name, one-city franchise in all of professional sports — were founded in 1883 and have played in several parks including Baker Bowl.
 When the Phillies went in search of a new home in the late 1960s, the City of Philadelphia stepped up to the plate.